Indians in Brunei: History

 Indians in Brunei have had a notable presence in the country since the colonial days, however there are records from the Europeans who visited the region that there were people from the Indian Subcontinent already living there prior to European colonisation.
 According to United Nations statistics, the Indian population was counted in the Brunei census since the year of 1947.
 In 1971, Indians made up 1.6% of the population.

 Employment

 The number of Indian nationals working in Brunei had increased since 2009.
 There are many Indian doctors and engineers working in Brunei and there are others working in the education sector, both at school and university or college level as professors and teachers as well as research personnel.

 Other areas where Indians are employed include IT, oil and gas and mercantile.

 Ethnicity and Religion

 Ethnic Tamils form the majority group of Indians in Brunei.
 The Indian community of Brunei consists of Muslims, Hindus, Christians and Sikhs.
 Islam is the dominant religion amongst the Indian community however Hinduism also forms a significant portion of the belief systems amongst the Indians.
 Brunei's 50-year-old Hindu Welfare Board functions as a Hindu religious organisation with approximately 3,000 members and there are two small Hindu temples in the country.
-The Sikh community consists of 500 people.